 So, what's changed?

 The truth is I do now practice what I live by.

 And that's a complete U-turn compared to what I did in my twenties.
 I used to love being tanned and did whatever I could to be in the sun.

-When directly in the sun, I'm more focused on shade than sun and religiously apply SPF 50+ to any exposed skin.
-I've also been known to wear a hat despite having wicked hair (for my age)!
+When directly in the sun, I'm more focused on shade than sun and religiously apply sunscreen to exposed skin.
+I've also been known to wear a hat despite having quite a thick barnet!

-And as my new Spanish friend noticed, I also tend to wear clothing when possible or practical, to provide a physical barrier for my skin.
+And as my new friend noticed, I actually prefer to wear clothing when possible (or practical), to provide a physical barrier for my skin.